 How Cavities Form

-Once a cavity has formed, there is nothing the body can do to heal or replace the lost enamel.
-The only way to stop decay from spreading (and protect your tooth) is with a dental filling.
-Neglect a cavity for too long and you may wind up with a painful toothache that requires endodontic therapy, also known as a root canal.
+Once a cavity has formed, there’s nothing the body can naturally do to heal or replace the lost enamel.
+The only way to stop the spread of decay to other teeth and protect the damaged tooth is with a dental filling.
+If a cavity is left untreated for too long, it can result in the need for endodontic therapy, also known as a root canal.

-- An x-ray will be taken, to help us see the extent of the damage.
+- We’ll start by taking an x-ray to see the extent of the damage.

-- If the cavity extends beyond the tooth enamel, a local anesthetic will be administered to ensure the patient feels no unpleasant sensations during treatment.
+- If the cavity extends beyond the tooth enamel, we’ll provide a numbing agent to ensure you don’t feel pain or any unpleasant sensations during treatment.

 - A dental drill is used to treat the tooth.
-This step removes bacteria and decayed tooth matter from inside the tooth, as well as any other portion of enamel that has been damaged by decay.
+This removes bacteria and decayed tooth matter from inside the tooth, as well as any other portion of the enamel that’s been damaged.